-Sport Resort Ylläs Project is the biggest tourism resort development plan in Lapland with 150 000 m², 10.000 beds, and 500-600 million euros.
-The project is a unique investment opportunity as participating investors and hotel operators will be shaping the whole resort and become a part of the tremendous growth in the area.
+Sport Resort Ylläs Project is the biggest tourism resort development plan in Lapland.
+The project is a unique investment opportunity as participating investors and hotel operators will be shaping the future growth of the whole resort.

 Now, as tourism in Lapland shows steady growth, it is time for the next big step, says Virranniemi.
 The new project is a big step forward, with the total project volume including hotels, leisure facilities and ski lifts estimated to be 500-600 million euros.

 Ylläs is an attractive all-year-round travel destination